 - In the early nineteeth century US was the go-to country for simple speed in sailing ship design.
 Speed of course is often limited for normal mercantile use as it tends to come at the expense of capacity but in the clipper ship era various economic factors made speed more of a priority.

 - An old joke states that in Heaven, the police are British, the cars are German, the food is French, the lovers are Italian, and everything is organized by the Swiss.
 In Hell, the police are German, the cars are French, the food is British, the lovers are Swiss, and everything is organized by the Italians.

 - British steel, specifically when Made in Sheffield.

 - Clydebuilt was, up until the mid 20th century, a byword for quality in British ship manufacture.
 Many shipyards operated along the banks of the river Clyde, particularly around Glasgow, and were considered so valuable that Clydeside became a key target in the Luftwaffe's bombing campaigns.
 The shipyards employed a great many people, leading to economic devastation when post-WWII competition with newer, cheaper shipyards outside of the UK forced many to close down.
 There are still a few shipyards surviving today, fabricating state-of-the-art vessels for the Royal Navy, and the term Clydebuilt can still be found being used as a mark of Scottish pride.

-- Ironically, China was known for high-quality products for most of its history, especially silk.
+- Ironically, China was known for high-quality products for most of its history, especially silk, porcelain and tea.
 One of the main drivers behind the Age of Exploration was people like Christopher Columbus trying to find cheap and easy routes to China and its riches.
 Boy, how times change!